 Match: Zamalek vs ENPPI

-Much like Al Ahly, Zamalek’s fanbase played a significant role in pro-democracy protests during the Arab Spring, and some have speculated that the police were deliberately heavy-handed in response.
-Once again, the Egyptian league was halted, this time for two months.
+Much like Al Ahly fans, Zamalek’s fanbase played a significant role in pro-democracy protests during the Arab Spring, and some have speculated that the police were deliberately heavy-handed in response.
+The Egyptian league was once again halted, and this time around, for two months.

 Bingu Stadium – Malawi, 5 July 2017